microsoft/fluentui/packages/office-ui-fabric-react/src/components/Text/docs/TextDos.md

-- Do use Text to display read-only text that inherits styling from ITheme.
+- Use Text to display read-only text that inherits styling from ITheme.